-- 10. Vent connection (exhaust elbow) 3 inch PVC. - 11.
+- Vent connection (exhaust / condensate elbow) three inch aluminum. - 11.
 Intake air connection 3 inch PVC. - 12.
 Blocked Exhaust (vent) switch.
 Normally closed contacts that open on a rise in pressure.
 This switch is used to insure the Exhaust (vent) piping connected to the water heater is not restricted.
 The control system monitors this switch and will disable heating operation if its contacts are open during a heating cycle. - 13.
 Blower Prover switch.
 Normally open contacts that close on a rise in pressure.
-This switch is used to insure the Combustion Blower is operating properly.
-The control system monitors this switch and will disable heating operation if its contacts are closed before the Combustion Blower is energized or open any time during a heating cycle.
-See Sequence Of Operation on page 58. - 14.
+This switch is used to insure the Combustion Blower is operating properly at blower start-up.
+The control system monitors this switch and will disable heating operation if its contacts are closed before the Combustion Blower is energized.
+See Sequence Of Operation on page 57. - 14.
 Temperature-Pressure Relief Valve.
-See Temperature-Pressure Relief Valve on page 16. - 15.
+See Temperature-Pressure Relief Valve on page 15. - 15.
 Upper Temperature Probe, 1 of 2 temperature probes.
 The water heater's control system monitors this probe to detect water temperature in the upper portion of the storage tank.
 The Upper Temperature Probe also houses the ECO (energy cut out) switch.
 This is a non adjustable high temperature limit switch.
 The ECO switch contacts are normally closed and will open on a temperature rise.
-See High Temperature Limit Control (ECO) on page 43.

-- 16. Water outlet connection 1 1/2" NPT. - 17.
+See High Temperature Limit Control (ECO) on page 44. - 16.
+Water outlet connection 1 1/2" NPT. - 17.
 UIM (user interface module).
 The UIM includes the display circuit board, the control system's LCD display and operational buttons.
 Used to adjust various user settings and view operational information.
-See Control System Operation on page 44.
+See Control System Operation on page 45. - 18.
+Spark Ignition Control.
+When energized, sends the electrical current to the spark igniter.